-If you’re looking for a balance transfer credit card with a long interest-free period, the BankAmericard® could be the answer.
-To qualify, you’ll need a credit score of 670 or higher.
+If you’re looking for a balance transfer credit card with a long interest-free period, the BankAmericard could be the answer.
+To qualify, however, you’ll need a credit score of 670 or higher.

-What credit score do I need to get the BankAmericard?
+What credit score is needed for the BankAmericard?

-The BankAmericard is for those with good-to-excellent credit, which translates to a FICO score of 670 or higher.
+The BankAmericard is for those with good or excellent credit, which typically includes any FICO credit score of 670 or higher.
 Scores of 670 to 739 are considered good by FICO, while 661 to 780 is considered good by VantageScore.
-But lenders may define “good” differently, so being at the higher end of the range is a plus.
+However, lenders may define “good” differently, so being at the higher end of the range is a plus.

-The good news: Bank of America offers prequalification, so you have a good idea before you apply which card(s) you’re likely to qualify for.
-(I used the prequalification tool and was offered eight different cards.)
-Prequalification will not damage your credit score since it uses a soft pull rather than a hard pull to estimate your chances of acceptance.
-Cards that don’t offer prequalification tools are riskier to apply for as your score will take a hit from a hard pull.
-Damage to your score will be less if you have an extensive credit history, more if you are newer to credit.
+The good news: Bank of America lets you get preapproved online without a hard inquiry on your credit report.
+Preapproval will not damage your credit score since it uses a soft pull rather than a hard pull to estimate your chances of acceptance.
+Cards that don’t offer preapproval or prequalification tools are riskier to apply for as your score will likely take a temporary hit from a hard pull.

-If you’re denied, Bank of America will tell you why, including which credit report and score they used to make their decision.
-You’ll be sent that information automatically.
+If your application is denied, Bank of America will tell you why.
+Its decision will also include a listing of which credit report and score it used to make the decision, and you’ll be sent this information automatically.
 If that happens, be sure to review everything and see where you can make changes to improve the situation.

 Look especially at the reason codes (or statements) listed.
 According to FICO, the most common is “proportion of balances to credit limits on bank/national revolving or other revolving accounts is too high.”
 This means the balances on your credit cards (utilization) are too high.

 If you’re trying to transfer a balance from another Bank of America card to take advantage of the introductory interest rate, you’ll be disappointed.
 The BankAmericard can’t be used for that purpose.
-Only balances on cards from another lender will be accepted for transfer.
+Only balances on cards from another credit card issuer will be accepted for transfer.